Our Curriculum Statement

 Current Curriculum Theme

-We will enjoy a mini theme for the beginning of term to celebrate 'World War 1 - Remembrance'.
-We will then move on to our main theme 'Shakespeare'.
+This term we will be enjoying the theme of 'Name that tune'.
 Documents can be viewed below to download details of the work the children in each year will undertake as part of this curriculum theme.

 Pupils also undertake a 6 week project on sustainability, linked to the curriculum theme.
 They learn about the beauty and intricacy of the natural world and the ways in which natural systems are in danger, looking for positive solutions to inspire themselves and others.